-The J. Gonzalez law firm knows that there are many things that can distract someone when they are behind the wheel of a vehicle, some avoidable and others not.
+The J. Gonzalez Injury Attorneys knows that there are many things that can distract someone when they are behind the wheel of a vehicle, some avoidable and others not.
 Perhaps the easiest one to both avoid and fall victim to is distracted driving, particularly the temptation to text while driving.

 A New Law